mdapena/pyventus/docs/index.md

 { "message": "Console print triggered!" }
 ```

-You'll also be able to see the outputs of the event emitters in the console logs as:
+You'll also be able to see the outputs of the event emitters in the console logs as follows:

 ```console
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)